-The research activity of the department can be divided in two main thematic blocks.
-In the first block several aspects of the stellar physics are studied, among them; the stellar variability, the stellar statistics, the stellar clusters, the stellar pulsations, the stellar atmospheres, the stellar evolution, or the asteroseismology.
-The second research area is focused on the study of transient objects, ranging from close meteors to distant Gamma-Ray Bursts (GRBs).
-Most of the studies carried out for these transients deal with the final stages of the stellar evolution, i.e, neutron stars, magnetars, and very specially GRBs, for which an intense research activity is ongoing.
+The research activity of the department can be divided into two main blocks: "Stellar Physics and exoplanets '' and" Astrophysics robotics and high energy ''.
+In the first block various aspects of stellar physics are studied: stellar variability, stellar statistics, star clusters, atmospheres and stellar evolution, stellar pulsations, asteroseismology, stellar activity, low-mass stars and exoplanets.
+The second line of research focuses on the study of transient objects, ranging from close meteors to distant gamma-ray bursts (GRBs).
+Most studies for these transient deal with the final stages of stellar evolution, ie, neutron stars, magnetars, and especially GRBs for which intensive research is an ongoing activity.

 This block focuses on the study of different aspects of physics and evolution of stars: stellar variability due to intrinsic causes of the star itself or due to exoplanet transits or other extrinsic causes as binarity or multiplicity; stars as static objects, atmospheres and stellar evolution, stellar pulsations including asteroseismology.
 We usually study main sequence variables stars of spectral type early B-F, with special attention to pulsating stars in the lower band instability of Cepheids.
 We also work with very low mass stars, M dwarf stars, and the variability that occurs in them for different reasons: activity, rotation, pulsation, multiplicity and exoplanets.

 The scientific activity of this group is divided into two main lines of research: